Sergey004/ComfyUI-Telegram-Sender/README.md

 # ComfyUI Telegram Sender 📤

 A custom node for ComfyUI that automatically sends generated images to Telegram channels or chats.

+Based on a heavily modified <https://github.com/edelvarden/comfyui_image_metadata_extension>

 ## ✨ Features